Party per pale: 1 Or, a Georgian dancer proper; 2 Gules, a church Or, ports and windows Azure.

 Azure chapé Argent, in dexter an Indian ringneck parrot proper, in sinister a Japanese red chrysanthemum proper, in base an atom Argent.

-It has been emblazoned by me, illuminated with lights and shadows, contoured in Sable, and with a texturized finishing.
+It has been interpreted by me, illuminated with lights and shadows, outlined in Sable, and with a texturized finish.

 The arms of Ria Persad was presented in my lecture Women and Arms: Contemporary Coats of Arms for Women Worldwide (lecture).
 The presentation included her coat of arms shown together with the blazon and the design rationale.
 She is from Trinidad and Tobago (birth), India and Japan (ancestry), and USA (residence).
 Her coat of arms has been designed by her, by Rudolph Juchter van Bergen Quast of the Netherlands, and by Kevin D. Couling of the United Kingdom, resident in New Zealand, and painted by me, from the Kingdom of Spain.